 Level 3 certified suppliers are additionally granted permission to use of the SQF Quality Shield on any products and marketing materials.
 The SQF Quality Shield can only be obtained from your Certification Body.

 What is the SQF International Conference and how can I attend?

 The Safe Quality Food International Conference is your opportunity to enhance your food safety and food quality assurance programs.
 The SQF International conference is designed to introduce attendees to new technologies, tools and potential partners to further increase their ability to protect their customers, branding and bottom line.

 Conference participants leave with actionable insights, plans, connections, and a clear understanding of how they can improve or implement a food safety and quality program.
 Designed for current and prospective SQF users, the SQF International Conference includes many professional development opportunities.

 Save the date!
-The 2013 SQF International Conference will be taking place in Louisville, Kentucky from November 5th-7th.
+The 2014 SQF International Conference will be taking place in Orlando, Florida from October 28th-30th.